davatorium/rofi/README.md

 If used with `-dmenu`, rofi will use data from STDIN to let the user select an option.

-For example to show a run dialog:
+For example, to show a run dialog:

   `rofi -show run`

-Show a ssh dialog:
+To show a ssh dialog:

   `rofi -show ssh`

 ## dmenu

-If passed the `-dmenu` option, or ran as `dmenu` (ie, /usr/bin/dmenu is symlinked to /usr/bin/rofi), rofi will use the data passed from STDIN.
+If rofi is passed the `-dmenu` option, or run as `dmenu` (ie, /usr/bin/dmenu is symlinked to /usr/bin/rofi), it will use the data passed from STDIN.

 ```
 ~/scripts/my_script.sh | rofi -dmenu